MICLab-Unicamp/LobePrior/README.md

 #### Final folder setup

-Finally, go into the top level folder, inside LobePrior folder.
+Finally, the directory containing the LobePrior directory will look like this:

 <div align="center">
 	<figure>